 Before you make an IRMAA appeal, you need to get acquainted with the IRMAA appeal process.

-When Social Security determines that you are required to pay an IRMAA, they will promptly send you a notice called an initial determination via mail.
+When Social Security requires you to pay IRMAA, they promptly mail you an initial determination notice.
 This notice will give you the necessary information to request a new initial determination.

-If you've had a significant decrease in income due to a life-changing event, or if you believe that Social Security used incorrect or outdated income information to calculate your IRMAA, you have the right to request a review of their decision.
+If your income dropped because of a life-changing event, or if Social Security used incorrect income information to calculate your IRMAA, you can request an IRMAA appeal.

 Reasons to Appeal IRMAA

 There are several reasons why you should consider a Medicare IRMAA appeal.
-The Social Security Administration (SSA) will typically reconsider IRMAA if you've experienced a life-changing event that has caused a significant reduction in your income.
+The Social Security Administration (SSA) will typically reconsider IRMAA if you've experienced a life-changing event that lead to your reduced income.
 Some common IRMAA appeal reasons include:

 How to Appeal an IRMAA Decision